tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ````
 > `````

 ###### Nitrogenous Base
+The Nitrogenous base is the part of each Nucleotide that can differ

 ##### Phosphate group
 The phosphate group in a nucleotide holds each nucleotide to each other, this is like the backbone of Nucleic Acids